Applied Risk Communication for the 21st Century

 Objectives & Highlights

-• Impact of risk communications on the public’s risk perceptions, knowledge, attitudes, and behaviors, including compliance
+• Understand the impact of risk communications on the public’s risk perceptions, knowledge, attitudes, and behaviors, including compliance

-• Generation and communication of risk information during crisis and non-crisis periods
+• The best ways to generate and communicate risk information during crisis and non-crisis periods

-• Apply this knowledge to designing effective risk communication messages drawing on the science of strategic communication and health communication
+• Design effective risk communication messages drawing on the science of strategic communication and health communication

 • Become familiar with and practice methods for evaluating risk communication efforts